Andrew Chan

 ControlNet provides a general, efficient procedure to add conditional controls like Canny edges or human pose to a diffusion model via fine-tuning.

 The ControlNet method in practice applies at a per-block level rather than on the level of the entire denoising model.
 Based on human evaluations, it performs better than alternatives like Sketch-Guided Diffusion.
+It can also be combined with the low-rank adaptation (LoRA) method to allow for efficient training of ControlNets on consumer GPUs.

 Inpainting